 Encouraged by the evangelist and a passion for Pentecost, they continued on in tents, storefronts, even out under the trees, anywhere where they could tell people about the love and grace of God.
 Finding great favor with God and man, the Church of God was established in Crystal River in 1932 with Lula Jones as the first Pastor.

 Life for Sallie Turner was mostly like everybody else's life with family and children, full of victories and the heartaches.
 But a passion for God, and the church that God birthed out of Sallie Turner's spirit, never diminished, even through her long and joyful life.
-The church today is a more contemporary body filled with boisterous young families and hoards of children, loud Praise and Worship driven by drums.
+The church today is a more contemporary body filled with boisterous young families and flocks of children, loud Praise and Worship driven by drums.
 And right up until very near the end of her life, sat Sallie Turner with a huge infectious smile, pulling cotton out of her ears, ready to hear again, as if for the first time, the name she loved more than anything in life, the name of Jesus.

 Sallie Turner went to be with the Lord late in 2001.
 Her spirit and love for God will indelibly be written, not only on the Crystal River Church of God and its destiny, but on its very life as well.